 Inquiries will be kept confidential, when in compliance with the law.

-Complaints filed with the College will be treated with privacy; however, are not able to be confidential.
+Complaints filed with the College will be treated with privacy; however, they are not able to be confidential.
 An individual who seeks completely confidential assistance may do so by speaking with professionals who have a legally protected confidentiality.
-On campus, confidential resources available to students include counselors and medical staff.
 Employees may access confidential assistance through the Employee Assistance Program.
 Information shared with these resources will remain confidential and will not be shared with the College or anyone else without express permission of the individual seeking services unless maintaining such confidentiality would result in harm to self or others.
 When a report involves suspected abuse of a minor under the age of 18, these confidential resources are required by Pennsylvania law to notify child protective services and/or local law enforcement.
 They are also required to notify the Title IX Coordinator that such a report has been made.

 Sexual Assaults should be reported immediately by calling the emergency telephone number 724-480-3555 or visiting the Campus Security Office in the Student Services Center on the Main Campus.
 (1) The Security Officer will meet with the complainant in a private setting.
 (2) A statement will be taken regarding what occurred.
 (3) The complainant will be asked to identify his or her assailant(s) or describe them if they are not known.
 (4) Questions may be asked about the scene of the crime, potential witnesses, as well as what happened before and after the incident.
 These inquiries are a standard part of investigation.
 If desired, the complainant may have a support person with him or her during the interview.